Grizzlies vs. Lakers Injury Report Today - April 26

 Grizzlies Season Insights

-- In their last 10 games, the Grizzlies have been scoring 112.9 points per game, an average that's slightly lower than the 116.9 they've scored over the course of the 2022-23 season.
+- The Grizzlies have been putting up 112.9 points per contest in their last 10 times on the court, an average that's slightly lower than the 116.9 they've scored over the course of the 2022-23 season.

 - Memphis knocks down 12 three-pointers per game (16th in the league) at a 35.1% rate (22nd in the NBA), compared to the 13 its opponents make while shooting 35.5% from beyond the arc.